How to Get a SOC Analyst Job

 Conferences & Meetups

 DEF CON: The crown jewel of hacking conferences.
 The DEF CON conference is traditionally held annually in the summer in Las Vegas, NV.
 It is considered a pilgrimage for anyone in infosec!
 There is so much to do, so many knobs to twist, bells to ding, and big red buttons to push; you will never have time to do it all.
 What makes this conference great for your career is that recruiters love it!
 I have heard so many stories of people getting job offers on the spot at DEF CON.
 DEF CON is even better if you volunteer at the events.
 You will meet more people and at a deeper level.
-Additionally, DEF CON has “DEF CON groups,” which are smaller DEF CON meetings in your local areas, usually on a monthly basis.
+Additionally, DEF CON has “DEF CON groups,” which are smaller DEF CON meetings in your local areas, usually every month.
 This is also a great way to network with your regional infosec peers to see what is happening in your local infosec industry and hopefully pick up a lead!

 BSides: BSides is a popular conference held locally in many cities and during the same time frame as Defcon in Las Vegas.
 It is relatively popular and offers a lot of value.
 Tickets are cheap (and free if you volunteer), giving you access to what is going on and the people in your area.